 These symptoms can seem like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-Your child's healthcare provider will take your child's medical history and do a physical exam.
+Your child's healthcare provider will ask about your child's health history and do a physical exam.
 Your child may also have tests, such as:

 - Blood tests.
-These tests are used to assess the presence of antibodies, muscle enzymes, and signs of inflammation.
+These tests are used to check for antibodies, muscle enzymes, and signs of inflammation.

 - Electromyelogram (EMG).
 This is an electrical test that may be done to find nerve or muscle damage.